 REALTOR® Member other than Designated REALTOR®.

-The annual dues of REALTOR® Members other than the Designated REALTOR® shall be an amount determined annually by the CCIAOR Board of Directors, providing that any increase in annual CCIAOR dues in excess of ten percent (10%) over the previous years annual CCIAOR dues shall not take effect unless voted favorably by a meeting of the members called in accordance with the provisions of Article XII.
+The annual dues of REALTOR® Members other than the Designated REALTOR® shall be an amount determined annually by the CCIAOR Board of Directors, providing that any increase in annual CCIAOR dues in excess of ten percent (10%) over the previous year's annual CCIAOR dues shall not take effect unless voted favorably by a meeting of the members called in accordance with the provisions of Article XII.

 Institute Affiliate Members.